Nima-Osman/school_database/README.md

 <br>

 Updates to the design included new entities such as "Parent," "Classroom", "Exam," and "Exam Result".
-See image below of database created using R.
+See image below of database created using mySQL.

 <br>